Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 ### Add a new controller

-This is a way to add new controller class in spree, nothing magical:
+This is a way to add a new controller class in spree, nothing magical:

 ```ruby
 #/app/controllers/spree/prescirptions_controller.rb